redhat-cop/infra.aap_configuration/roles/collection/readme.md

 ## Variables

-These are the sub options for the vars `ah_collection` which are dictionaries with the options you want.
+These are the sub options for the vars `ah_collections` which are dictionaries with the options you want.
 See examples for details.
 |Variable Name|Default Value|Required|Description|Example|
 |:---:|:---:|:---:|:---:|:---:|
 |`namespace`|""|yes|Namespace name.
 Must be lower case containing only alphanumeric characters and underscores.|"awx"|